Sample Complexity of Linear Regression Models for Opinion Formation in Networks: Experiments

 \section{Experiments}

-We use experiments on both synthetic and real-world networks to further understand the TSC, distribution of samples, and the quality of our bounds.
-We observe good agreement with many of our theoretical results.
+We use experiments on both synthetic and real-world networks to further understand the distribution of samples (Theorem \ref{thm: degree bound}), the quality of our bounds for general influence weights (Theorem \ref{thm: general tight bound}), and the network gains for $d$-regular graph (Table \ref{tab:graph-gain} and Lemma \ref{lem:regular}).
+We observe good agreement with our theoretical bounds.
+We only list part of results here and more experiments and be found in \cite{liu2023sample}.

+From Theorem \ref{thm:general_optimal}, given a network and influence factors, $\frac{\epsilon m_i^*}{k}$ is fixed for any $k$ and $\epsilon$.
+This value can be solved directly by reformulating Equation \ref{eq:opt}.
+Since $\widetilde{M}(k,\epsilon) = \Theta(\frac{k}{\epsilon})$, $\frac{\epsilon m_i^*}{k}$ indicates the percentage of samples one agent needs at the equilibrium compared to the number of samples required to learn independently, which is the main factor we are interested in.
+Thus, we only consider $\frac{\epsilon m_i^*}{k}$ for experiments of Theorem \ref{thm: degree bound} and Theorem \ref{thm: general tight bound} without specific $\epsilon$ and $k$.

-Note that in our convex program (P) in \pref{thm:general_optimal}, if we change $M(\epsilon)$ to $kM(\epsilon)$ for any $k \in \mathbb{R}^+$, the optimal solution $(m_1^*, \cdots, m_n^*)$ will become $(km_1^*, \cdots, km_n^*)$.
-Thus, $\frac{m_i^*}{M(\epsilon)}$ is a fixed value for any $i\in[n]$.
-We care about this ratio which uses $M(\epsilon)$ as a benchmark to measure sample assignment.
-In our experiments, all samples are calculated in this normalized version.
-To solve the optimization (P) exactly, we reformulate it to a second-order cone programming (SOCP) and then use the solver CVXOPT (\cite{andersen2013cvxopt}) to solve it.
-More details can be found in \pref{app:exp-setup}.
+To solve $m_i^\star$ or $\frac{\epsilon m_i^*}{k}$ for every $i \in [n]$ exactly, we reformulate Equation \ref{eq:opt} to a second-order cone programming (SOCP) and then use the solver CVXOPT (\cite{andersen2013cvxopt}) to solve it.
+More details are in \cite{liu2023sample}.
 We now describe the networks used in our experiments.